hyperledger-cacti/cacti/whitepaper/whitepaper.md

 <img width="700" src="./use-case-sequence-diagram-blockchain-migration.png">

 ### 3.11.2 Blockchain Smart Contract Migration
 The task of migrating a smart contract comprises the task of migrating the smart contract logic and data embedded in it.
 In specific, the data should be accessible and writeable on another blockchain.
-When the target blockchain can execute a smart contract written for the source blockchain, execution behaviour can be preserved by redeploying the same smart contract (e.g., reusing a smart contract written for Ethereum on Hyperldger Besu) and recreating its assets and data.
+When the target blockchain can execute a smart contract written for the source blockchain, execution behavior can be preserved by redeploying the same smart contract (e.g., reusing a smart contract written for Ethereum on Hyperledger Besu) and recreating its assets and data.
 If code reuse is not possible (either at source or binary code level), the target blockchain's virtual machine should support the computational complexity of the source blockchain (e.g., one cannot migrate all Ethereum smart contracts to Bitcoin, but the other way around is feasible).
 Automatic smart contract migration (with or without translation) yields risks for enterprise blockchain systems, and thus the solution is nontrivial [[4](#8-references)].

 ### 3.11.3 Semi-Automatic Blockchain Migration